pragmaplatform/oxanus/oxanus/README.md

 - Database connections
 - Configuration
 - Shared resources
+- Job state (for resumable jobs)

 ### Configuration

 Configuration is done through the [`Config`] builder, which allows you to:

-- Register queues and workers
+- Automatically register queues and workers via the component registry
 - Set up graceful shutdown
+- Configure exit conditions

 ### Error Handling